petaflot/GWiz/README.md

 ![static/GWiz.jpg](static/GWiz.jpg)

-GWiz playing the Tetris theme while the user is searching for commands whose description contains the words terms `hot` and `tem`.
+GWiz playing the Tetris theme while the user is searching for commands with a description contains the words terms `hot` and `tem`.

 [^print]: prints or any other program sent to a machine